JGL/CCIDiploma-SpringSummer2022/README.md

 Between the units, the episodes tell the story of a group of TV club students as they use technology in their daily lives.
 Each episode introduces key concepts about technology—and challenges you to analyse the students’ choices and to reflect on your own practices.

-This will be the first time that I've taught using this material, so I'd love to hear all feedback - good and bad!
+This will be the second time that I've taught using this material, so I'd love to hear all feedback - good and bad!

 _**You are expected to undertake independent study of 25 hours per week over the three units that you will be taught every block.**_